tremby/imgur.sh/README.md

   Note that the `import` command above is from Imagemagick, and will await a selection being made on screen.

-The URLs will be displayed
+The new URLs will be displayed
 (and the delete page URLs will be displayed on stderr).
 If you have `xsel`, `xclip`, or `pbcopy`, the URLs will also be put on the X selection,